This week we commemorated Tisha B’Av. The ninth day of the month of Av. The worst date of the year In Judaism throughout our history.

 ∴ 2005: The coerced evacuation of Gush Katif, former group of Jewish settlements which bordered the southwestern edge of Gaza

 Orthodox Jews flood their local synagogues and the Western Wall during the ninth day of Av.
 They sit on the floor, read the book of lamentations and fast for more than 24 hours.
 This is the fast of the 5th month of which God speaks in the Bible.

 fasting and praying at the Western Wall

-The prophet Zechariah prophesied that this day of fasting will turn one day into a joyful event (8:19).
-We do not know when exactly, but we do see the widow Israel, who mourned this week the destruction of her holiest sites – a destruction that led to the exile of her children, that marked the beginning of her physical widowhood (being desolate, without anyone to take care of her, with her Husband turning His face away from her) – starting to get it, to search for Him (see more about it in my article Israel, a widow?)
+The prophet Zechariah prophesied that this fast will turn one day into a joyful event (8:19).
+We do not know when exactly, but we do see the widow Israel, who mourned this week the destruction of her holiest sites – a destruction that led to the exile of her children, that marked the beginning of her physical widowhood (being desolate, without anyone to take care of her, with her Husband turning His face away from her) – starting to get it, to search for Him (see more about it in my article Israel, a widow?).